 Costs and Fees

-The program fee for 2017 was $3,990.
+The cost for 2019 is $3,990.
 The program fee includes lodging in Rome and the Bay of Naples, all entrance fees to museums and archaeological sites, and program travel in Italy.
 There is no tuition charged for summer study-abroad programs.
 Airfare, meals, and personal spending money are not included in the program fee.

-Nota Bene: All fees are subject to change without notice, as they are contingent on the exchange rate between the dollar and the euro.
+Nota Bene: UNCG reserves the right to cancel or modify the program’s content or to change costs in case of conditions beyond its control.
 Please continue to check this website for the most current information about the program and its costs.